 - Report the medical necessity behind this procedure in the documentation

-Using an incorrect modifier for ophthalmology medical coding can result in the claim being denied and hence affect the reimbursements.
-For ophthalmology, the practice should be well aware of where to use the modifier TC.
-Meaning, even if an A-scan is done on both eyes, modifier TC can only be used once.
+Using an incorrect modifier for ophthalmology medical coding can result in the claim being denied, affecting reimbursements.
+For ophthalmology, the practice should know where to use the modifier TC.
+This means that modifier TC can only be used once, even if an A-scan is done on both eyes.
 Note that modifier TC (technical component) is bilateral, whereas the professional component is unilateral.
 The calculations are typically separately performed on each eye before surgery by the physician.
 Therefore, the professional component can be billed, and modifier 50 can be used.

 All the above-mentioned errors and mistakes in medical coding can be avoided by outsourcing the services to a well-reputed medical billing company.
 Some of the major benefits of outsourcing include: